-Hip potherapy
+Hippotherapy

-HC BS Taxonomy:
+HCBS Taxonomy:

 Category 1: Sub-Category 1:

 Category 2: Sub-Category 2:

 Category 3: Sub-Category 3:

+Service Definition (Scope):

-Serv vice Definition (Scope): Category 4: Sub-Category 4: Category 4.
-Sub-Category 4. dev con acci an i Med Med Hip potherapy is a therapeutic treatment strategy that uses the elopment/enhancement of skills: gross motor, sensory intended in munication.
-The use of this service is only available from redited by an appropriate national accreditation association dentified medical or behavioral need.
-The need should be dicaid State Plan therapist/physician must identify the need dicaid State Plan therapist/physician will monitor the prograph potherapy cannot be available under the regular Medicaid gration, attention, cognitive, social, behavioral and a provider who is licensed, certified, registered and/or a.
-This service must be used as a treatment strategy for outlined in the individualized service plan.
-A d this treatment strategy shall meet with a goal.
-The ress towards meeting this goal at least quarterly.
-State Plan, EPSDT or from a third-party source.
-Spe cify applicable (if any) limits on the amount, frequency , or duration of this service: Sorr vice Delivery Method (check each that applies): Serv Participant-directed as specified in Appendix E Provider managed Spe cify whether the service may be provided by (check eac h that applies): Legally Responsible Person Relative Legal Guardian
+Category 4: Sub-Category 4:

+development/enhancement of skills: gross communication.
+The use of this service is accredited by an appropriate national accrean identified medical or behavioral need.
+Medicaid State Plan therapist/physician with Medicaid State Plan therapist/physician with Hippotherapy cannot be available under the tegy that uses the movement of the horse to assist in the actor, sensory integration, attention, cognitive, social, behavioral and only available from a provider who is licensed, certified, registered and/or itation association.
+This service must be used as a treatment strategy for the need should be outlined in the individualized service plan.
+A set identify the need this treatment strategy shall meet with a goal.
+The monitor the progress towards meeting this goal at least quarterly. regular Medicaid State Plan, EPSDT or from a third-party source.

+Specify applicable (if any) limits on the a nount, frequency, or duration of this service:

+Service Delivery Method (check each that applies):

+Service Delivery Method (check each that Participant-directed as specifies

+Specify whether the service may be provided by $(check\ each\ that\ applies)$ :